 (1) The synergistic effect of carrageenan with konjac gum and KCl was produced when the total gum concentration was constant.

 With different ratios, the taste and appearance of jelly are obviously different.
-Practice has proved that 0.3% carrageenan in jelly, 0.4% konjac gum and 0.3% KCl compounding effect is better.
+The practice has proved that 0.3% carrageenan in jelly, 0.4% konjac gum, and 0.3% KCl compounding effect is better.

-(2) The gel strength of carrageenan depends on the degree of neatness of the molecular chain, but the increase in the amount of addition can improve the strength.
-A small amount of carrageenan can be compounded with konjac gum to obtain a high strength gel.
+(2) The gel strength of carrageenan depends on the degree of the neatness of the molecular chain, but the increase in the amount of addition can improve the strength.
+A small amount of carrageenan can be compounded with konjac gum to obtain a high-strength gel.

 Carrageenan Properties and Synergistic Effects with other Gums

 Carrageenan Uses in Food: Top 10 You Should Be Most Familiar With